 It’s all about their power as branding and marketing tools.

-After all, most companies don’t do anything if they don’t think they’ll get any tangible benefit out of it.
+After all, most companies don’t do anything if they don’t think they’ll get any tangible benefit.

-If you’re considering developing a survey to use yourself, consider the following six benefits that surveys offer the companies that use them.
+If you’re considering developing a survey to use yourself, consider the following six benefits that surveys offer companies.

 You’ll discover what all the fuss is about in no time.